JaimeGalvezMartinez/ZenNetForge/README.md

 ## Mentions

-This script is based of Zentyal Server, many thanks for the developers of Zentyal Server @brunolorente, @jacalvo and other developers
+This script is based of Zentyal Server, many thanks for the developers of Zentyal Server @brunolorente, @novadevs-opensource, @jacalvo and other developers